What Is an Arm’s Length Sale in Real Estate?

 Second, only the property value from arm’s length sales will be used to determine property taxes and insurance claims.

-Third, arm’s length real estate transactions and arm-in-arm transactions undergo a different level of legal scrutiny because there’s a higher chance of fraud.
+Third, arm’s length real estate transactions and non-arm's length transactions undergo a different level of legal scrutiny because there’s a higher chance of fraud.

 Finally, the IRS may watch non-arm’s length transactions more carefully because they can be used to circumvent the federal tax limit on gifts.
 If someone sells property to another at a deep discount, it’s called a gift of equity, and it has tax implications that must be obeyed.